flant/shell-operator/README.md

 > You need to have a Kubernetes cluster, and the kubectl must be configured to communicate with your cluster.

 To use Shell-operator you need to:
-- build an image with your hook or hooks (script)
+- build an image with your hooks (scripts)
 - (optional) setup RBAC
 - run Deployment with a built image.